 Barkley doesn’t fall to the 10-spot very often so I take advantage of his 271 potential PPR points and value-based draft (VBD) score of +105, which is the rookie’s value based on the worst starter at his position.
 As long as he has a smooth transition to the NFL and can remain healthy, Barkley is set up for a monster season in New York, taking on bell cow duties behind a hopefully bolstered offensive line.

 He’s a clear RB1 in 2018 and I’m pleased to welcome the former Penn State back to my roster.
 Looking ahead to the second round, I could go a number of ways but will most likely aim for the highest possible points this early in the draft.

 I said I’d go for the most possible points this round, but I changed my mind—something that's allowed and often encouraged in fantasy football strategy.
-Draft Analyzer suggests Davante Adams, but I choose Freeman based on the cliff that happens after his tier in the RB department.
+Draft Hero suggests Davante Adams, but I choose Freeman based on the cliff that happens after his tier in the RB department.
 There's a good 20-point differential between the Falcons RB and the next set of backs when it comes to projected PPR points this season.
 With 18 picks until my next selection in the third round, I like my chances at WR value much better than who’d be left for me at the RB position.

 Freeman ended 2015 as the RB1 overall in fantasy points, followed by RB6 and RB13 finishes in subsequent seasons.
 If healthy, he’s still in the conversation as a starting back and I like what he brings to Atlanta's backfield.
 In a 14-team league, he’s solid as my RB2 and I look ahead to what the next round will bring.